 Children at Houghton Regis Primary School are given regular opportunities to read in a variety of contexts.
 Pupils read individually, in guided groups and in larger shared reading situations.
 They are encouraged to apply and demonstrate their reading across the wider curriculum to help them develop as lifelong readers.

-As the children move through the school they will move from decodable readers and texts organised according to the Book Bands system, to using Accelerated Reader.
+As the children move through the school they will move from decodable readers to using Accelerated Reader.
 Accelerated Reader uses on-line reading quizzes to monitor comprehension, while literacy skills and vocabulary quizzes will extend student learning and build skills mastery.